nsajko/BooleanSemiring.jl/README.md

 The only public binding is the Boolean semiring type, `B`.
 It is different from `Bool` in that `one(B) + one(B)` equals one instead of two.

+An application: representing a mathematical relation with a logical array.
+Specifically, an `AbstractMatrix{B}` represents a binary relation.
+Furthermore, then:

+* matrix addition corresponds to relation union

+* pointwise multiplication of matrices corresponds to relation intersection

+* matrix multiplication corresponds to relation composition

+* matrix adjoint results in the converse relation

+* pointwise negation results in the complementary relation

 ## Usage example

 ```julia-repl